Indo-Gangetic Plain: Punjab and Haryana Plain

-The Punjab-Haryana Plain lies to the east and north east of the Rajasthan Plain.
+The Punjab–Haryana Plain lies to the east and north east of the Rajasthan Plain.
 It extends for a length of 640 km in a north west to south east orientation till the Aravalli Hills and is about 300 km wide stretching from Haryana in India into Pakistan's Punjab Province.
 The elevation varies from 275 m in the north to 176 m in the south west.
 The left quarter of the region is drained mainly by the tributaries of Indus–Ravi, Beas, and Sutlej and the Yamuna waters a small portion on the eastern border.
 The in-between land which encompasses the city of Delhi, largely consists of no major streams except the seasonal Ghaggar River, and Sahibi River.
-The region has a humid subtropical climate with dry winters and receives the major part of rainfall during the south west monsoon between July and September.
+The region has a humid subtropical climate with dry winters and receives the major part of rainfall during the southwest monsoon between July and September.

-Ganga Plain
+Ganges Plain

-Ganga Plains encompassing the eastern part of the Indo-Gangetic Plain over northern and eastern India.
+Ganges Plains encompassing the eastern part of the Indo-Gangetic Plain over northern and eastern India.

-The Ganga Plain forms the largest sub-unit of the plains and encompasses an area of 375000 km2 across the states of Uttar Pradesh, Bihar, and West Bengal.
+The Ganges Plain forms the largest sub-unit of the plains and encompasses an area of 375000 km2 across the states of Uttar Pradesh, Bihar, and West Bengal.
 The Ganges along with its tributaries such as the Yamuna, Gomti, Ghagara, Gandak, Chambal, Kosi, and Sone drain the region.
 The various rivers and streams originating from both the Himalayas and the Deccan Plateau contribute to fertile soil in the region.
-The region gently slopes towards the south east and consists of three regions: Upper, Middle and Lower Ganga Plains.
-The Upper Ganga Plain stretches 149000 km2 from the Shivalik range in the north and the Deccan Plateau in the south with the Yamuna River forming the rough western boundary.
+The region gently slopes towards the south east and consists of three regions: Upper, Middle and Lower Ganges Plains.
+The Upper Ganges Plain stretches 149000 km2 from the Shivalik range in the north and the Deccan Plateau in the south with the Yamuna River forming the rough western boundary.
 The region extends 550 km in the north–south direction and is about 380 km wide with an average elevation of 100–300 m.

-The Middle Ganga Plain stretches to the east of the Upper Ganga plain and forms part of eastern Uttar Pradesh and Bihar.
+The Middle Ganges Plain stretches to the east of the Upper Ganges plain and forms part of eastern Uttar Pradesh and Bihar.
 It covers an area of 144,000 km2, stretching 330 km in north–south direction and 600 km in the east–west direction.
 The elevation varies from 100 m in the western boundary to 30 m towards the south east.
 This plain is largely drained by Ghaghara, Gandak and Kosi rivers.
-The Lower Ganga Plain includes parts of Bihar, West Bengal and most of Bangladesh.
+The Lower Ganges Plain includes parts of Bihar, West Bengal and most of Bangladesh.
 It stretches for 81000 km2 along a 580 km stretch from the foothills of the Himalayas in the north to the Bay of Bengal in the south, and extends between the Chota Nagpur Plateau in the west and Bangladesh's eastern boundary with India.
 The average elevation is 50 m along the western boundary.